ASH: A Modern Framework for Parallel Spatial Hashing in 3D Perception: Conclusion and Future Work

-Algorithm~\ref{alg:double-hash-map} summarizes the usage of hash maps in voxel block allocation.
-TSDF integration can then be implemented following Eq.~\ref{equ:integration-inc} in a pure geometry function, either in a low-level CUDA kernel or a high-level vectorized python script.
-In other words, spatial hashing is detached from the core geometric computation, providing more flexibility in performance optimization.
+By accessing the global hash map's TSDF and colors through returned indices, TSDF integration can then be implemented following Eq.~\ref{equ:integration-inc} in a pure geometry function, either in a low-level GPU kernel or a high-level vectorized Python script.
+Spatial hash map is detached from the core geometric computation, providing more flexibility in performance optimization.